Frank Lautenberg: Family

-Frank Lautenberg married Lois Levenson in 1956, with whom he had four children: Ellen, Nan, Lisa, and Joshua.
+Frank Lautenberg married Lois Levenson in 1956; they had four children: Ellen, Nan, Lisa, and Joshua.
 Their 31-year marriage ended in divorce, in 1988.
 On 25 January 2004, he married his companion of nearly 16 years, Bonnie S. Englebardt.
 He also had two stepdaughters, Danielle Englebardt and Lara Englebardt Metz with Bonnie; and 13 grandchildren.

 Lautenberg resided in Montclair, New Jersey for much of his Senate career and last resided in nearby Cliffside Park.
 In 2024, Lautenberg was awarded the Presidential Medal of Freedom by President Joe Biden, a Senate colleague for over two decades.

 Health

 On February 19, 2010, his office announced that Lautenberg had been diagnosed with a diffuse large b-cell lymphoma (an aggressive but curable blood cancer that appears in organs like the stomach) at Mount Sinai Medical Center in New York.
 He had been hospitalized with profuse gastric bleeding following a fall in his Cliffside Park, New Jersey, home shortly after returning from a Haiti trip with a 12-member congressional delegation.
 He was released from the hospital on February 25, 2010.
 Six to eight chemotherapy treatments of the intensive R-CHOP regimen followed every 21 days over several months, and a doctor for Lautenberg at the time said a full recovery was expected.
 Lautenberg continued his Senate work between treatments.
 On June 26, 2010, the senator announced that he was cancer-free.